 So Google came up with single-keyword ad groups (SKAGs) to make ads more effective, relevant, and profitable for brands.
 These SKAGs dominated the marketing scene up until a few years ago.

 But now?
 The heyday of their efficacy has come and gone.
-We wanted to know more, so we tapped into the expertise of HawkSEM CEO and PPC marketing veteran Sam Yadegar to elaborate.
+We wanted to know more, so we tapped into the expertise of HawkSEM co-founder and CEO (and PPC marketing veteran) Sam Yadegar to elaborate.

-Below, he gives us the lowdown on the SKAGs vs. STAGs (single-topic ad groups) debate and shares why effective digital marketing strategies have moved beyond SKAGs.
+Below, he gives us the lowdown on the SKAGs vs. STAGs (single-topic or single-theme ad groups) debate and shares why effective digital marketing strategies have moved beyond SKAGs.

 What are SKAGs?

-Ad groups are collections of specific ads categorized by a common theme.
-While ad groups can target multiple keywords across different ads, SKAGs involve only using one keyword per ad group.
+Ad groups are collections of ads categorized by a common theme.
+While ad groups can target multiple keywords within one category, SKAGs only use one keyword per ad group to create more tailored ad copy and landing pages.

 How do SKAGs work?